thanos-io/thanos/docs/components/tools.md

     Retention applies retention policies on the given bucket.
 Please make sure no compactor is running on the same bucket at the same time.

+  tools bucket delete [<flags>]
+    Delete series command for the object storage.
+NOTE: Currently it only performs Store API masking in the object storage at chunk level with respect to the tombstones created by the user (Doesn't actually delete the data in objstore).

   tools rules-check --rules=RULES
     Check if the rule files are valid or not.